lmsalaudeen/java-rest-api/Doc.md

 - I've created a JSON repository.
 In figuring out how to serialise and deserialize my JSON, I explored GSON and Jackson.
 I've presently decided to stick with Jackson as I found how to parse Instant.

+// Java .asList() method returns fixed size list and
+// throws UnsupportedOperationException
+// if any element is added using add() method

+- Figured out why my create and delete methods weren't working.
+I defined my collection as Arrays.asList; Apparently Arrays.asList() isn't modifiable ("can't be expanded or shrunk"); however items within it can be modified which is why my update method works.
+Fix is to wrap it in ArrayList<> or define my collection as an ArrayList

 I need to:
 - Write tests for the methods and endpoints.